 Autism emerges in a child’s first three years of life and can range from mild to severe.
 Autism impacts the child’s language development and social relatedness.
-These children are lost in a world of language, locked inside themselves and cannot relate to their parents, their peers or the world around them.
+These children are lost in a world of language, locked inside themselves, and unable to relate to their parents, their peers, or the world around them.

-Parents fortunate enough to have found appropriate programs for their child have been traveling daily with their child to schools and therapeutic programs as far away as Princeton, New Jersey and Orange and Westchester counties.
+Parents fortunate enough to have found appropriate programs for their child have been traveling daily with their child to schools and therapeutic programs in Orange and Westchester counties, and as far away as Princeton, New Jersey.
 Very few programs, both private and public, exist in New York City to service these children.
-The Department of Education is overwhelmed and the private sector is first beginning to recognize this great communal and educational need.
+The Department of Education is overwhelmed and the private sector is only just beginning to recognize this great communal and educational need.

 Program information may be obtained by contacting Patricia Paloma, Head of Admissions.